Actor-centered Representations for Action Localization in Streaming Videos: Actor-centered Action Localization

-There are two steps in constructing the event-centric perceptual features - (i) learning an efficient global, event-level representation and (ii) using the learned event representation to drive the perception in a recurrent, cyclical manner.
+The second step in the proposed model is to construct a feature representation of the current scene (at time $t$) influenced by the observed event's spatial-temporal dynamics.
+While CNN features provide an efficient spatial representation, it does not consider the contextual knowledge provided by temporal transitions and spatial interactions among the scene's entities.
+This process requires modeling a stable event representation $h^E_t$ and an attention mechanism $\alpha^S_t$ that uses this global representation to jointly perceive and anticipate the spatial and temporal dynamics of the event.
+Formally, we define the event-centric perception model as a prediction function that maximizes the probability $P(\hat{f}^S_{t+1}|W_p, \alpha^S_t, h^E_t, f^S_t)$, where $\hat{f}^S_{t+1}$ is the anticipated features at time $t+1$ conditioned on an internal event representation $h^E_t$, a temporally-weighted, spatial attention function $\alpha^S_t$ and the current observed features $f^S_t$. $W_p$ is the set of learnable parameters in this module.
+There are two steps in constructing the event-centric perceptual features - (i) learning an efficient global, event-level representation and (ii) using the learned event representation to drive the perception in a recurrent manner.
 First, we first create the event-centric scene representation by weighting the CNN feature $f^S_t$ of the frame at time $t$ by an attention vector ($\alpha^S_t$), influenced by the spatial temporal dynamics of the current event.
 Hence, the event-centric representation is given by $f^E_t {=} \alpha^S_t \odot f^S_t$, where $\alpha^S_t {=} f_a(f^S_t, h^E_{t-1})$ and $f_a(\cdot)$ is a learned attention function~\cite{bahdanau2014neural}.
-Note that we do not concatenate this attention-weighted representation with the CNN feature as is the case with traditional uses of attention.
 Second, we use a hierarchical stack of Long Short Term Memory (LSTM) networks \cite{hochreiter1997long} to construct the internal event representation.
 We take a continual predictive learning approach, inspired by \cite{Aakur_2019_CVPR,aakur2020action}, to learn an efficient global representation of the event that captures the relevant spatial-temporal patterns to provide context for event-based perception.
-The hierarchical LSTM stack is used as a spatial-temporal decoder network, which takes in as input a sequence of event-centric image features and propagates its prediction up the stack.
+The hierarchical LSTM stack is used as a spatial-temporal decoder network.
+It takes a sequence of event-centric image features as input and propagates its prediction up the stack.
 The output of the top-most LSTM is taken as the anticipated features ($\hat{f}^S_{t+1}$) at the next time step.
 Hence, the hierarchical LSTM stack acts as a generative model that learns and uses a stable event representation to anticipate the scene's spatial and temporal evolution.
-Formally, the whole process is represented as
+Formally, this is represented as